wp-plugins/popup-maker/readme.txt

 * Responsive Popups
  * Create popups ready for any device in seconds by simply selecting an option from our robust Responsive Popups tool set.
 * Lightweight, Dependable & Versatile
- * Speed matters, and at only 5.9kb, our popups won’t slow you down.
+ * Speed matters, and at only 5.9kb, our popups won't slow you down.
 Our optimization techniques and program enhancement means your popups will perform at a consistently high level with 100% uptime.

 = Our extensions enhance your popups and drastically improve your conversion rates =
 * Exit Intent Popups (coming soon)